odea-project/qAlgorithms/report/report.md

 to the largest difference between two neighboring mz values in the sorted bin.
 If the maximum is greater than the critical value (@gerrit: based on the above-mentioned assumption), the bin is split at this position, and subsetMZ is called for both resulting halves.
-The critical value is calculated for an @todo unicode alpha of 0.05 and normalized to the mean centroid error.
+The critical value is calculated for an &alpha;
+of 0.01 and normalized to the mean centroid error.
 The mean error is derived from the cumulative error by dividing the difference between the cumulative error at the start and end of the bin by the number of data points in the bin.
 This is identical to normalising the order space for every point.
 (@gerrit: why mean error?->please explain)